RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/ir/ir-4.10.md

 ## Control Statement

+The organization coordinates incident handling activities involving supply chain events with other organizations involved in the supply chain.

+## Control Objective

-Coordinate incident handling activities involving supply chain events with other organizations involved in the supply chain.
+Determine if the organization coordinates incident handling activities involving supply chain events with other organizations involved in the supply chain.

 ## Control guidance

-Organizations involved in supply chain activities include product developers, system integrators, manufacturers, packagers, assemblers, distributors, vendors, and resellers.
-Supply chain incidents can occur anywhere through or to the supply chain and include compromises or breaches that involve primary or sub-tier providers, information technology products, system components, development processes or personnel, and distribution processes or warehousing facilities.
-Organizations consider including processes for protecting and sharing incident information in information exchange agreements and their obligations for reporting incidents to government oversight bodies (e.g., Federal Acquisition Security Council).
+Organizations involved in supply chain activities include, for example, system/product developers, integrators, manufacturers, packagers, assemblers, distributors, vendors, and resellers.
+Supply chain incidents include, for example, compromises/breaches involving information system components, information technology products, development processes or personnel, and distribution processes or warehousing facilities.

-## Control assessment-objective

-incident handling activities involving supply chain events are coordinated with other organizations involved in the supply chain.